amrmsab/ELEC390QueensU/setup/README.md

     </td>
     <td>
       <ul>
-        <li>Are using a Mac computer and prefer not risking your MacOS system and data.</li>
+        <li>Are using a Windows or Mac computer and prefer not risking your operating system and data.</li>
       </ul>
     </td>
   </tr>